Health Inspections Canada

 Orders are powerful legal documents that require something to be addressed immediately or require a premise to be closed.
 For the Order to be lifted, the owner or operator is required to remove the condition that is considered injurious or dangerous to the health of the public.

 Failure to comply with an order is a very serious matter and can result in charges and an owner or operator could find themselves facing a judge in a court of law.
 If this happens, the judge may require the operator to correct the health issue and to pay a large fine as well.

-Facilities in Canada that may have health inspections conducted on them are restaurants, food establishments, food premises, cafeterias, convenience stores, gas bars, mobile food premises, catering vehicles, day cares, child care centres, seniors lodges, apartments, rental houses and illegal drug houses.
+Facilities in Canada that may have health inspections conducted on them are restaurants, food establishments, food premises, cafeterias, convenience stores, gas bars, mobile food premises, catering vehicles, day cares, child care facilities, senior’s lodges, adult care facilities, apartments, rental houses and illegal drug houses.

-Swimming pools, whirlpools, recreation centres, water parks, beaches, drinking water systems, drinking water wells, campgrounds, work camps, lodges, wilderness camps, backcountry lodges, waste disposal facilites and private sewage disposal systems may also be inspected.
+Swimming pools, whirlpools, recreation facilities, water parks, beaches, drinking water systems, drinking water wells, campgrounds, work camps, lodges, wilderness camps, backcountry lodges, waste disposal facilities and private sewage disposal systems may also be inspected.

-Personal services businesses such as barber shops, hair cutting salons, hair waxing and removal shops, beauty shops, ear and body peircing shops and tattooing shops may also have health inspections conducted on them.
+Personal services businesses such as barber shops, hair cutting salons, hair waxing and removal shops, beauty shops, ear and body piercing shops and tattooing shops may also have health inspections conducted on them.

-Health inspectors may review development plans and provide comments to subdivision and development authorites on land use planning, new housing subdivisions, drinking water systems, resorts, subdivision of land, cemetaries, industrial and commercial developments.
+Health inspectors may review development plans and provide comments to subdivision and development authorities on land use planning, new housing subdivisions, drinking water systems, resorts, subdivisions of land, cemeteries, industrial and commercial developments.

 The enforcement of regulations regarding the sale of tobacco products to minors and inspection of specified smoke free places may also be carried out.